Richard Harding (rugby union): Outside Rugby

 Harding's background in Land Economy led him to become a Chartered Surveyor and he opened up Richard Harding Estate Agents.
 This firm operates from a high-profile office in Clifton, Bristol and specialises in the sale of residential property.
 It was at one point sold to Humberts for a maximum total consideration of £2,543,000 of which £1.43million was paid in cash and £600,000 in Humberts shares with the balance representing deferred consideration and acquisition costs.
-However, was bought back by Harding in 2008 just nine months after selling it for £1.06 million, of which £60,000 pounds was paid in cash and the balance representing the cancellation of the outstanding deferred amount of £1.0 million.
+However, was bought back by Harding in 2008 just nine months after selling it for £1.06 million, of which £60,000 was paid in cash and the balance representing the cancellation of the outstanding deferred amount of £1.0 million.

 Personal life

 Richard Harding has a wife, Angela, who partners him in his business and together they have two children.